UAH Program FAQ's

 - Increase the access to and the affordability of housing for faculty/staff near the Loyola Campuses.

-- Enhance work- life balance by decreasing commuting time to and from campus.
+- Enhance work-life balance by decreasing commuting time to and from campus and encouraging homeownership.

 - Improve quality of life for faculty and staff by facilitating home ownership.

 - Increase involvement in campus life (curricular and extra-curricular events & programs) by encouraging faculty and staff to live near campus.

 - Invest in neighborhoods and communities around the Loyola campuses.

 In order to qualify for the loan, faculty and staff must meet all of the following criteria:

 - Must have completed one year of full-time, benefits eligible service with Loyola University Chicago.

 - Must purchase a home (as primary residence) within the program areas.

 - Must be a faculty or staff member in “good standing” and with prospects of continued full time employment.